‘Vanderpump Rules’ Star Scheana Marie Offers Update On Adam Spott, Robert Parks-Valletta, And Robby Hayes

 “I actually have not spoken to him since October, and it still baffles me because him and I were such good friends,” she explained.

 According to Scheana, she and Robby went on a few dates and even vacationed together in Hawaii.
-Then, after texting him, “I miss you,” after he traveled to Mexico without her, he completely ghosted her.
+Then, after texting him “I miss you” after he traveled to Mexico without her, he completely ghosted her.
 Although he said at the time that they should hang out and informed her he’d be back in Los Angeles the following day, she never heard from him after that point.

 “It just is the weirdest thing to me,” she said.